edison914/Ab-Clone-Express/README.md

     }
     ```

-### Get details of a Spot from an id - Not done. need to fix live issue
+### Get details of a Spot from an id - working. need to fix all the decimcal showing as string when run in live server

 Returns the details of a spot specified by its id.